 Shepherd’s Cottage boasts true charm in a stone-built conversion which sits in the middle of a field on a working farm in Holwick.
 Arriving by farm lane, guests will find a delightful rural cottage with two bedrooms and an upside-down design to capture the fantastic views of the Yorkshire Dales.

 Town Farm is a luxury holiday cottage in the Yorkshire Dales near Barnard Castle.
 This large holiday home with a hot tub spoils guests with high-quality furnishings in every room as well as spacious gardens which invite relaxation and socialising for families and large groups.
 Sleeps 10.

-Darlington is a charming market town on the banks of the River Skerne, and a must-see during your stay in a County Durham holiday cottage.
-It grew as an industrial centre in the 19th century, thanks to investment by wealthy Quaker families, and played a role in the birth of the railway when George Stephenson’s engine Locomotion No.1 travelled through the town.
-Explore the town’s many historic sites, including Piercebridge Roman Fort, one of a number of forts built on Dere Street, which was once one of the most important Roman roads in Britain.
+Darlington is a charming market town on the banks of the River Skerne and a must-see during your stay in a County Durham holiday cottage.
+It grew as an industrial centre in the 19th century, thanks to investment by wealthy Quaker families, and played a role in the birth of the railway when George Stephenson's engine Locomotion No.1 travelled through the town.
+Explore the town's many historic sites, including Piercebridge Roman Fort, one of several forts built on Dere Street, which was once one of Britain's most important Roman roads.